arwin4/weather-app/README.md

 ## Things I noticed and learned while developing this project

 - Webpack is becoming a lot less frustrating to set up as I get more familiar with it.
 I've saved my initial setup for this project as a template repository.
 - Using object literals rather than switch statements is just really sleek.
-(At getWeekdayName())
+- Layout troubleshooting is getting a lot easier, although it's still easy to underestimate how much time it takes.
+- This is my first project using async and error handling.
+Both feel a bit awkward to use right now, but I'm sure future projects will help to solidify the basics.